- Cannabidiol (CBD), a compound found in hemp and cannabis plants, is becoming increasingly popular as a dietary supplement.

 Each of these challenges will likely be cleared up as more concrete regulation appears, but in the meantime, CBD businesses must remain adaptable and well-informed.
 Changes in the industry come on a day-to-day basis, so preparing backup plans ahead of time could save you a great deal of time and money should the worst come to pass.

-CBD is a huge business opportunity – if you approach it correctly
+CBD is a huge business opportunity, if it's approached correctly

 The growth opportunity in the CBD industry is unparalleled.
 The cannabis industry is one of the fastest growing in the nation, and CBD is one of the quickest growing sectors of that industry.
 Especially following the passage of the 2018 Farm Bill, hemp CBD products are proliferating at a fast rate.
 If you want to start a CBD business, you're not alone.